 Similar to the vessel and engine, the boat carpet needs regular attention.
 In fact, the carpet is the boat part that can get dirty most easily because of the fish, spills, wet dog prints, and dirt from shoes.
 More so, dirty carpets can cause allergies.
-If you ever feel itchy, irritated, or often sneeze when sitting on your boat, it’s the clear sign to give the carpet a thorough clean.
+If you ever feel itchy, irritated, or often sneeze when sitting on your boat, it’s a clear sign to give the carpet a thorough clean.

 I have to admit, cleaning a boat carpet can take a lot of time, especially if you are working with a big carpet that is full of stains and greases.
 However, don’t just soap it up and rinse it off like regular clothes.
 Most boat carpets are of high quality with plastic fibers.
 They need extra care.